SS Badger: History

 Launched September 6, 1952, SS Badger entered service March 21, 1953, for the Chesapeake and Ohio Railway (from 1973 a subsidiary of the Chessie System).
 The C&O had acquired the rail car ferry operations in Ludington with its acquisition of the Pere Marquette Railway in 1947.
-After 1972, service was gradually curtailed; all but the three newest vessels were retired, and sailings to Milwaukee, Wisconsin, and Manitowoc, Wisconsin, were discontinued, leaving only the route between Ludington and Kewaunee, Wisconsin.
+After 1972 with the advent of Amtrak, service was gradually curtailed; all but the three newest vessels were retired, and sailings to Milwaukee, Wisconsin, and Manitowoc, Wisconsin, were discontinued, leaving only the route between Ludington and Kewaunee, Wisconsin.
 On July 1, 1983, the Chessie System ended its car ferry service when it sold the steamers Badger, Spartan, and City of Midland 41 to Glen F. Bowden of Ludington.
 He organized the Michigan–Wisconsin Transportation Company (MWT) to continue the operation.

 The railroad car ferry concept on Lake Michigan was facing serious economic troubles during the 1980s and by November 1988, Badger was the only vessel running.
-It was the last of the 14 ferries based in Ludington remaining in service.
+She was the last of the 14 ferries based in Ludington remaining in service.
 On November 16, 1990, facing bankruptcy, Bowden laid up Badger, ending 93 years of railway car ferry service out of Ludington and 98 years on Lake Michigan as a whole.

 Lake Michigan Carferry Service

 After sitting idle for a year, the three ferries were purchased by entrepreneur, philanthropist, and Ludington native Charles F. Conrad of Holland, Michigan, on July 9, 1991.
 He undertook a major overhaul and refit of Badger exclusively for carrying passengers and automobiles.
-The only operating ferry of its kind in the world, the ship is an icon of car ferry heritage on the Great Lakes.
+The only operating ferry of her kind in the world, the ship is an icon of car ferry heritage on the Great Lakes.
 Conrad retired as president of Lake Michigan Carferry Service in 1993.
 He died on February 9, 1995.
 Since 1993, the company has been headed by his son-in-law, Robert Manglitz.

 Badger is the last large coal-burning steamship in the United States and is the last vessel in service on the Great Lakes to be powered by Skinner Unaflow engines (manufactured by the Skinner Company of Erie, Pennsylvania).

 Typically, Badger completes a trip across Lake Michigan in about four hours, covering 60 mi.
 SS Badger rarely misses a sailing due to weather.

-SS Badger is also unusual in that it is a registered historical site in two states.
-The Michigan Historical Commission and the Wisconsin Historical commission each named Badger as a registered historical site in 1997.
+SS Badger is also unusual in that she is a registered historical site in two states.
+The Michigan Historical Commission and the Wisconsin Historical Commission each named Badger as a registered historical site in 1997.
 In 1996, Badger's propulsion system was designated a mechanical engineering landmark by the American Society of Mechanical Engineers.
 In 2002, Badger was named Ship of the Year by the Steamship Historical Society of America.
 The ship was listed on the National Register of Historic Places on December 11, 2009.
 On January 20, 2016, the National Park Service designated the ship a National Historic Landmark.